gmac/professional-javascript/part1_basics/intro_to_dom.md

  </script>
 ```

-To monitor user input, we select the element that we're interested in and call upon it's `addEventListener` method to bind an event.
+To monitor user input, we select an element that we're interested in and then use `addEventListener` to bind an event.
 The `addEventListener` method takes two parameters:

  - The **event name** to listen for.
  - A **handler function** (callback) to run when the event occurs.